 As the teacher candidate progresses through the program, assessment data are collected via major assessment components.
 The data are reviewed at key transition points within the program.
-The purpose of these transition points is to assess and monitor the candidates' competencies to ensure that candidates are proficient in the knowledge, skills, and dispositions appropriate for the developmental stage of the program.
-These transition points are points for intervention or remediation if proficiencies are not met.
-The following identifies the transition points and competency criteria required to progress through the program.
+The purpose of these transition points is to assess and monitor the candidates' competencies to ensure that candidates are proficient in the knowledge,

-Transition Points

-Point One: Provisional Entry
+Transition Points Point One: Provisional Entry

-Students may take the 100 level courses with the following conditions:

-Admission to Baldwin Wallace University Criteria:
+Students may take the 100 level courses with the following conditions: Admission to Baldwin Wallace University Criteria: